 Artists on Pinterest, Etsy and Instagram have become popular in the past few years for turning salvaged wood into beautiful works of art that honor the history of salvaged wood.
 Lath strips are one of the most popular woods used in these projects, as they often have unique saw marks and rough faces.
 When put together in various patterns, they have much more character than newer, smoother lumber.
 These small wooden strips, salvaged from homes built in the 1700’s-1940’s attached to the framing of older homes to hold up plaster.
-We’ve recently received thousands of strips of lath and are going to break down one of the most common art projects: wall hangings.
+We’ve recently received thousands of strips of lath and are going to break down one of the best beginner carpenter art projects: wall hangings.

 There are a few basic steps to create art pieces using lath: process the lumber, design your piece, build your art piece, and prep it for installation.
 Before you begin, gather your supplies.
 You’ll need lath strips, ¾” plywood backing board, a stiff bristle scrub brush or power drill with bristle attachment, soapy water and bucket, saw(s), pencil, tape measure, speed square or ruler, wood glue, nails, nail gun (or hammer), paint and hanging hardware.
 And remember, always wear your PPE – safety glasses, respirator, gloves and sturdy shoes.